Epic home fails: world's worst design and DIY mistakes

 Many homeowners are concerned about safety, so having securing measures in place can never be a mistake – unless, that is, you completely misunderstand how to implement them.

-The owner of this property installed the world's most redundant security gate.
-Despite its coded entry system, the gate comes with its very own built-in ladder, giving passersby the chance to climb over without the slightest bit of hassle.
+Despite its coded entry system, this security gate comes with its very own built-in ladder, giving passersby the chance to climb over without the slightest bit of hassle.
 There's a chance this person's home insurance might be void...

 @pleasehatethesethings/Instagram